-Other options to get to or from Madrid airport
+Other options for getting to and from Madrid Airport

-If you arrive by AVE train to Madrid from another city in Spain, and want to get to Barajas airport, you will be wondering how to get from Atocha train station to Madrid airport.
+If you arrive in Madrid by AVE train from another city in Spain, and want to get to Barajas airport, you will be wondering how to get from Atocha train station to Madrid Airport.

-You can go by Cercanias train, by bus or taxi.
+You can go by Cercanias train, by bus or by taxi.

 By bus, you will have to take the Airport Express shuttle (203 line) that I’ve explained previously and you’ll arrive at Atocha station in about 50 minutes.

 If you prefer to take a taxi, it’ll cost about 33 euros.